mccurcio/mcc-ds-material/README.md

 - [100+ Free Data Science Books](https://www.learndatasci.com/free-data-science-books/) :free:

-- [LeanPub](https://leanpub.com/) is a great resource for computer related books.
+- :star: [LeanPub](https://leanpub.com/) is a great resource for computer related books.
 Many books are pay what you want.
 They have books by Roger Peng and Jeff Leek who have written books on D.S.

 [Back to top ↑](#data-Science-Practitioner's-Reading-List)